isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-09-post-the-sook-ching.md

 My brother had been cleared.

-My father had not…but lived.
+My father had not… but lived.

 Where were they?
 What to do?
 We could only pray – my mother with her calming joss-sticks (she was not a Christian then), I with the powerful prayers the Christian Brothers had taught me.